The role of mayor has four main components; Civic, Community, Communication and Chair, and I will address the role of Chair first.

 So why should you vote for me?
-Because I want to be given the time to capitalise on the positive strides we have made over the last three years, to make our district even better for all those who live in it.
+Because I want to be given the time to capitalise on the positive strides we have made over the last six years, to make our district even better for all those who live in it.

 One of the few physical features that distinguish Buddhi Wilcox is a small pigtail.
 But the otherwise ordinary appearance hides a compassionate being, dedicated to helping the less well off in his community.

 Shifting Whangarei’s War Memorial from the Rose Street ‘triangle’ to Laurie Hall Park was a labour of love that RSA Trust president Archie Dixon is justifiably proud of.

 Northland’s gains from its regional leaders working together cannot be overestimated says Far North Mayor John Carter, and he puts Whangarei Mayor Sheryl Mai as having a big role in the region’s gains.